Pirates Cup (women)

 The Pirates Cup (Women) is an U/21 women's soccer tournament hosted by Orlando Pirates.

 History

 The inaugural edition consisted of eight U/21 women's teams and was held at Wits Marks Park in Emmarentia from 19 - 21 March 2023.
-Tuks Ladies defeated UJ Ladies 2-1 in the final.
+Tuks Ladies defeated UJ Ladies 2–1 in the final.

 The second edition took place from 28 March - 1 April 2024 at Wits Marks Park.
-JVW Sapphires were crowned champions after defeating Mamelodi Sundowns Ladies Academy 4-3 via penalties after the match ended in a 1-1 draw.
+JVW Sapphires were crowned champions after defeating Mamelodi Sundowns Ladies Academy 4-3 via penalties after the match ended in a 1–1 draw.

 The third edition took place from 18 - 21 April 2025 at Wits Marks Park.
-Mamelodi Sundowns Ladies Academy were crowned champions after defeating UJ Ladies 1-0 in the final.
+Mamelodi Sundowns Ladies were crowned champions after defeating UJ Ladies 1–0 in the final.

+The fourth edition was expanded to 16 teams and hosted at the University of Johannesburg's AW Muller Stadium from 3 - 6 April 2026.
+TS Galaxy Queens defeated defending champions Mamelodi Sundowns Ladies 1–0 in the final.